HabibaAhmed526/Amazon-Personalize-Recommender/README.md

-# 🎯 Amazon Personalize Recommender System – Technical Assessment
+# 🎯 Amazon Personalize Recommender System

-This repository contains the implementation of **Task 2** from the AI and RPA technical assessment.
-The task involves building a simple recommendation system using **Amazon Personalize** with a real dataset, and generating recommendations for sample users.
+The project involves building a simple recommendation system using **Amazon Personalize** with a real dataset, and generating recommendations for sample users.

 ---